 1. Juggling multiple deadlines

-I am able to thrive under multiple deadlines and projects.
+Although it can be quite demanding, I am able to thrive under multiple deadlines and projects.
 For example, I once had to work on three large projects that were all due in the same week.
-However, by prioritising my responsibilities, working effectively with my colleagues and putting in the extra effort, I was able to complete all three projects ahead of time and avoid any unnecessary stress.
+However, by prioritizing my responsibilities, working effectively with my colleagues and putting in the extra effort, I was able to complete all three projects ahead of time and avoid any unnecessary stress.

 2. Managing a constant workload

-In my job as a writer/editor, the pressure is always on.
+In my job as a writer and editor, the pressure is always on.
 There are deadlines to be met and the workload is constant.
-But, by creating a detailed schedule, I am able to organise my work into small assignments and complete projects effectively and efficiently.
+But, by creating a detailed schedule, I am able to organize my work into small assignments and complete projects effectively and efficiently.

 3. Dealing with unsatisfied customers